andriniaina/andriniaina.github.io/cv/cv_en.markdown

 Technical skills
 -------------

-I have worked in various work environments and have an excellent general knowledge in IT.
+As a result of my various work experiences and my excellent general knowledge in IT, I can easily and quickly adapt myself to a new technical environment.

-Mes diverses expériences et ma grande culture générale en informatique me permettent de passer et de m'adapter à tout type d'environnement technique.
-Néanmoins, ma spécialité actuelle est le développement d'**applications .NET** (C# ou F#) et **javascript** (reactjs ou angularjs).

-Parmi les technologies que je maîtrise:
+However, I am currently specialized in development of **.NET applications** (C# of F#) and **javascript** (reactjs or angularjs).

+Non-exhastive list of technologies that I can work with:

 * Client technologies
 : WPF, Windows Forms, jQuery, ReactJs, AngularJs, html/css